Being a musician who can teach music online might be one of the most rewarding job there is.

 Try taking fewer students, but charging them more.
 You need to know what the average rates are in your home place and raise them a little.
 By doing this, you’ll feel a surge of motivation and enthusiasm for your classes.
 In return, this will improve the quality of the lessons you provide, thus enhancing your reputation among potential students.

-As you can see, it takes a lot of time and hard work to reap the benefits of teaching music online.
+As you can see, it takes some effort to teach music online.

 After you’ve put in some work into it, and witnessed the results, you’ll see how satisfying this job really is.